 How long will junior doctors be striking for?

-Strikes are currently planned for 13, 14 and 15 March.
+Strikes are currently planned for junior doctors from 20th - 22nd September and 2nd - 4th October.
 We will keep this page updated if any additional dates are added in the future.

 How might this impact my cancer treatment?

 Young people with cancer are at the heart of everything we do at Teenage Cancer Trust, and we understand that you might be worried about what the junior doctors’ strike means for you and your treatment.

 It’s important to remember that wherever you’re being treated the safety of patients is always the most important thing.
 During any NHS strikes life-preserving services will carry on.

 Other staff members, like consultants and doctors who aren’t on strike, will fill in where they can on strike days.

 If you want to understand more about how the strike might affect your treatment you should speak to your care team who will be able to advise what’s happening at your local hospital.
 We have included some advice on how to do this below.

 We will update this page with any new information.

 Can I speak to my doctors about the strike?